mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 - To run drush or composer commands:

-First, run `sudo docker ps` and get the name of the Drupal container.
+First, you need to get inside the Drupal container.
+Run `sudo docker ps` and get the name of the Drupal container.
-Then, to get inside the container run `sudo docker exec - ti <the name of the Drupal container> bash` Once inside the container, you don't need to prefix everything with `sudo` anymore.
+Then, to get inside the container run `sudo docker exec - ti <the name of the Drupal container> bash` Once inside the container, you can run drush and composer commands.
+You don't need to prefix anything with `sudo` anymore.

 - Every change you make in the files on the local filesystem is instantly propagated in the corresponding file(s) inside the container.